hknd23/idcempy/paper.md

 Youth Tobacco Dataset](https://www.cdc.gov/tobacco/data_statistics/surveys/nyts/index.htm),

-(ii) MIOP(C) models are illustrated using the ordered EU support outcome variable in [@elgun2007exposure]'s data, and
+(ii) MIOP(C) models are illustrated using the ordered EU support outcome variable in @elgun2007exposure's data, and

-(iii) GIMNL models are evaluated using the unordered-polytomous Presidential vote choice dependent variable in [@campbell2008religion]'s data.
+(iii) GIMNL models are evaluated using the unordered-polytomous Presidential vote choice dependent variable in @campbell2008religion's data.

 # Availability
 `IDCeMPy` is an Open-source software made available under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0).
 It can be installed from [PyPi](https://pypi.org/) or its [GitHub repository](https://github.com/hknd23/idcempy).

+# References